 - E1 pulse: the quickest pulse of all EMPs.
 It is very brief but extremely intense.
-This is the pulse from a nuclear blast or other EMP weapon. - can destroy computers and communications equipment - it changes too fast for ordinary lightning surge protectors to provide effective protection against it. - E2 pulse: slower than an E1.
-A bolt of lightning has the characteristics of an E2. - E2's are typically the easiest to protect against (surge protectors).
-But a nuclear blast or EMP weapon has the characteristics of both an E1 and an E2 pulse. - E3 pulse: the slowest of the pulses; could last minutes, hours, or even days. - This is the type of pulse found in intense CMEs from our Sun.
+This is the pulse from a nuclear blast or other EMP weapon. - can destroy computers and communications equipment - it changes too fast for ordinary lightning surge protectors to provide effective protection against it. - E2 pulse: slower than an E1. similar to a bolt of lightning. - E2's are typically the easiest to protect against (surge protectors).
+But a nuclear blast or EMP weapon has the characteristics of both an E1 and an E2 pulse. - E3 pulse: the slowest of the pulses; could last minutes, hours, or days. - This is the type of pulse found in intense CMEs from our Sun.